ito-soft-design/irboard_esp32/README.md

 ## Tutorial

-Please see the Qiit article on importing the library and connecting it to irBoard.
+Please see the Qiita article on importing the library and connecting it to irBoard.

 [We have created a library that can connect from irBoard to M5StickC and other devices. - Qiita - Japanese](https://qiita.com/katsuyoshi/items/5c850cd14e8e2ff47b4f)